starlake-ai/starlake/src/main/python/starlake-orchestration/README.md

 ## What is Starlake orchestration?

-Starlake Orchestration is the **Python-based API** for managing and orchestrating data pipelines in Starlake.
-It offers a simple yet powerful interface for creating, scheduling, and running pipelines while abstracting the complexity of underlying orchestrators.
+Starlake Orchestration is a **Python-based API** for creating, scheduling and managing data pipelines.
+It abstracts the complexities of various orchestration platforms (e.g.,  **Apache Airflow** ,  **Dagster**), offering a unified interface for pipeline orchestration.

+Starlake Orchestration aligns with Starlake's philosophy by abstracting orchestration complexities into a simple, unified Python-based API.

 It is recommended to use it in combinaison with **[starlake dag generation](https://starlake.ai/starlake/docs/guides/orchestrate/customization)**, but can be used directly as is in your **DAGs**.

 ### Key Features

-#### 1. **Supports Multiple Orchestrators**
+#### 1. **Multi-Orchestrator Support**

-Starlake Orchestration integrates with popular orchestration frameworks such as **Apache Airflow** and  **Dagster** , enabling you to choose the platform that best fits your needs.
+Starlake Orchestration integrates seamlessly with frameworks like **Apache Airflow** and  **Dagster**, letting you select the best fit for your requirements.

-#### 2. **Write Once, Run Anywhere**
+#### 2. **Write Once, Deploy Anywhere**

-The API provides a simple and intuitive way to define pipelines with minimal boilerplate code.
-Its extensibility ensures pipelines can be reused across different orchestrators.

-In alignment with Starlake's philosophy, you can define your data pipelines once and execute them seamlessly across platforms, without rework.
+Define pipelines with minimal boilerplate code and execute them seamlessly across various orchestrators and execution environments—without any rework.
+Whether you are using **Dagster** or **Airflow** on **Google Cloud Platform** ( **GCP** ), **Amazon Web Services** ( **AWS** ), or on-prem, Starlake ensures consistent pipeline definitions.
+Execute Starlake jobs via  **GCP Cloud Run** ,  **GCP Dataproc** ,  **AWS Fargate** , or even through  **shell scripts** .
+This adaptability enables teams to transition between execution environments or integrate with diverse cloud-native and on-prem orchestration tools effortlessly.

-#### 3. **Ensures Data Freshness**
+#### 3. **Data Freshness and Scheduling**

-Starlake Orchestration supports  **flexible scheduling mechanisms** , ensuring your data pipelines deliver up-to-date results:
+Starlake Orchestration supports  **flexible scheduling mechanisms**, ensuring your data pipelines deliver up-to-date results:

-* **Cron-based scheduling** : Define static schedules, such as "run every day at 2 AM."
+* **Cron-based Scheduling** : Automate periodic pipeline runs (e.g., "Run at 2 AM daily").
-* **Event-driven orchestration** : Trigger workloads dynamically based on events, utilizing **dataset-aware DAGs** to track data lineage.
+* **Event-Driven Orchestration** : Dynamically trigger pipelines using **dataset-aware DAGs**, ensuring dependencies and lineage are respected.

 By leveraging data lineage and dependencies, Starlake Orchestration aligns schedules automatically, ensuring the freshness of interconnected datasets.

-#### 4. **Simplifies Data Pipeline Management**
+#### 4. **Simplified Management**

 With automated schedule alignment and dependency management, Starlake Orchestration eliminates manual adjustments and simplifies pipeline workflows, while maintaining reliability.

 ## What are the main components of Starlake Orchestration?

+Starlake Orchestration provides a modular and extensible framework for creating, scheduling, and managing data pipelines.
+Below are the primary components and their roles within the orchestration system:

-### IStarlakeJob
+### 1. IStarlakeJob

-`ai.starlake.job.IStarlakeJob` is the **generic factory interface** for creating orchestration tasks.
-These tasks invoke the appropriate Starlake CLI commands.
+`ai.starlake.job.IStarlakeJob` serves as the **generic factory interface** for creating orchestration tasks.
+These tasks execute the appropriate Starlake CLI commands, allowing seamless integration with orchestration platforms.

-Each Starlake command is represented by a factory method.

-#### Abstract Methods
+#### Key Methods

 ##### `sl_orchestrator`

-The `sl_orchestrator` abstract method should be implemented in all concrete factory classes to return the type of **orchestrator** this implementation is related to (eg `StarlakeOrchestrator.airflow`).
-This method will be consumed by the `OrchestrationFactory` registry to determine which concrete implementation of `AbstractOrchestration` should be instantiated.
+Returns the orchestrator type (e.g., `StarlakeOrchestrator.airflow`) for a concrete implementation.
+This is critical for the `OrchestrationFactory` to instantiate the correct `AbstractOrchestration`.

 ```python
 @abstractmethod